 Books to inspire and heal

 If you plan on having a big Christmas dinner with your friends and family, do tone down those massive portions and consider organic food.
-The Rawlicious Cook Book offers amazing healthy recipes, and there’s a great list of recipes on the Greenfootsteps website.
+The Rawlicious Recipe Book offers amazing healthy recipes, and there’s a great list of recipes at Green Footsteps.

 Ban the waste